s-dasgupta/s-dasgupta.github.io/_pages/about.md

 ## Bio

 Dr. Sagar Dasgupta is a Postdoctoral Fellow in the Department of Civil, Construction, and Environmental Engineering at The University of Alabama, working with the USDOT National Center for Transportation Cybersecurity and Resiliency (TraCR).
-His research focuses on cyber-resilient GNSS-based navigation for autonomous vehicles, transportation digital twins, and C-V2X security. :contentReference[oaicite:0]{index=0} :contentReference[oaicite:1]{index=1}
+His research focuses on cyber-resilient GNSS-based navigation for autonomous vehicles, transportation digital twins, and C-V2X security.

-He has contributed to multiple federally funded projects and proposals, including NSF CAREER and CRII awards, the TraCR university transportation center, and FMCSA projects on work-zone safety.
-Recent TraCR projects include roles as Co-PI on trustworthy autonomous vehicle navigation and post-quantum-ready V2X. :contentReference[oaicite:2]{index=2} :contentReference[oaicite:3]{index=3}
+He has contributed to federally funded projects and proposals, including NSF CAREER and CRII awards, the TraCR University Transportation Center, and FMCSA projects on work-zone safety.
+Recent TraCR efforts include roles on trustworthy autonomous vehicle navigation and post-quantum-ready V2X.

-Dr. Dasgupta’s technology demonstrations include team-lead roles at the USDOT Future of Transportation Summit 2024 and at the IEEE International Automated Vehicle Validation Conference 2023.
-He also presented at the TraCR Annual Conference 2024. :contentReference[oaicite:4]{index=4} :contentReference[oaicite:5]{index=5}
+His technology demonstrations include team-lead roles at the USDOT Future of Transportation Summit 2024 and the IEEE International Automated Vehicle Validation Conference 2023, as well as presentations at the TraCR Annual Conference 2024.

-He earned the Ph.D. in Civil Engineering at The University of Alabama under Prof. Mizanur Rahman, with the dissertation “Cyber-Resilient Positioning and Navigation for Autonomous Ground Vehicles.”
-He holds an M.S. in Mechanical Engineering from Clemson University and a B.Tech. in Mechanical Engineering from Motilal Nehru National Institute of Technology, India. :contentReference[oaicite:6]{index=6}
+He earned the Ph.D. in Civil Engineering from The University of Alabama under Prof. Mizanur Rahman.
+He also holds an M.S. in Mechanical Engineering from Clemson University and a B.Tech. in Mechanical Engineering from Motilal Nehru National Institute of Technology, Prayagraj, India.

-His publications span journals such as IEEE Internet of Things Journal, IEEE Transactions on Intelligent Transportation Systems, and Transportation Research Record. :contentReference[oaicite:7]{index=7}

-Recent recognitions include Outstanding Research by a Ph.D.
-Student Award (UA CCEE, 2025), second place in the TraCR Annual Conference student poster competition (2024), the GRITS Scholarship (2023 and 2024), and the Lifesavers Traffic Safety Scholar Award (2023). :contentReference[oaicite:8]{index=8}

-Dr. Dasgupta serves the community as a member of the IEEE VTS Committee on Autonomous Vehicles, as a Friends-of-Committee participant in several TRB standing committees, and as a reviewer for leading journals including IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Vehicular Technology, and Transportation Research Record. :contentReference[oaicite:9]{index=9} :contentReference[oaicite:10]{index=10}

 ---